 Dr. Corse completed his Bachelor of Science degree from the University of California, Irvine, where he was a four year scholar-athlete in Track and Field, competing in the 400m hurdles, the triple jump, and the mile relay.
 Dr. Corse received his veterinary degree from the University of California, Davis.
 He completed a small animal internship at the Virginia-Maryland Regional College of Veterinary Medicine followed by a surgical residency at Kansas State University.

 While at Kansas State University, Dr. Corse studied canine spinal injuries, earning a Masters Degree in canine spinal biomechanics.
-Interested in canine sports injuries and physical therapy, Dr. Corse completed course work at the University of Tennessee Canine Rehabilitation Program and in 2013 was trained in diagnostic musculoskeletal ultrasound for identifying and targeting treatment for muscle and tendon injuries.
-Active in the Atlanta community, Dr. Corse was the race organizer for the Atlanta Dog Jog from 2005 to 2009, helping raise over $50,000.00 for local charities.
-Dr. Corse continues to compete athletically, and is a competitive cyclist on Atlanta’s Round Here Racing cycling team.
-Dr. Corse was Georgia’s Cat 3 2012 road race cycling state champion.
-Dr. Corse and his wife Yvette have a daughter named Meena Rane, a son named James, and a French Bulldog named Pi.
+Interested in orthopedic sports injuries, Dr. Corse completed course work at the University of Tennessee Canine Rehabilitation Program and in 2013 was trained in diagnostic musculoskeletal ultrasound for identifying and targeting treatment for muscle and tendon injuries.
+Dr. Corse is a consultant for Arthrex Vet Systems, and is a lead instructor for knee surgery continuing education courses for veterinarians across the country.
+Dr. Corse loves being a part of the Atlanta veterinary community performing specialized orthopedic surgery on dogs and cats.
+Dr. Corse continues to compete athletically, and in 2012 was Georgia’s Cat 3 Road Race Cycling State Champion.
+Dr. Corse and his wife Yvette have a daughter named Meena Rane, a son named James, and a French Bulldog named Gia.

 Dr. Coleman graduated from the University of Florida in 2002 with a Bachelor of Science degree in Zoology.
 Dr. Coleman was a successful pitcher at Lassiter High School in Marietta, and played baseball through his undergraduate years at the University of Florida.
 Dr. Coleman was only the third player in University of Florida history to earn four straight SEC honor roll distinctions, and after battling back from elbow surgery, Dr. Coleman was drafted in the 24th round by the St. Louis Cardinals in 2002.

 He retired from baseball to pursue his career in veterinary medicine when he was accepted into veterinary school at the University of Florida.
 After earning a Doctorate of Veterinary Medicine in 2007, Dr. Coleman completed a one year small animal rotating Internship at Alameda East Veterinary Hospital in Denver, CO, worked one year in small animal private practice in Cary, NC, and worked one year as a clinical veterinarian at the North Carolina State University Veterinary Teaching Hospital.
 Dr. Coleman has advanced surgical training, completing his small animal surgical residency at the University of Georgia College of Veterinary Medicine in 2013.
 During his surgical residency, Dr. Coleman studied pain assessment in dogs, owner satisfaction following canine limb amputation, and has lectured on canine hip dysplasia and medial patella luxations.
 Interested in canine sports medicine, Dr. Coleman completed his Certification in Canine Rehabilitation Therapy in 2014.
 Dr. Coleman is married to Dr. Amanda Erickson Coleman, a veterinary Cardiologist at the University of Georgia.
-They have a daughter named Charlotte, a black Lab named Birdie, and a Cavalier King Charles Spaniel named Olive.
+They have three daughters named Charlotte, Reese, and Harper and a black Lab named Birdie.

 Dr. Greenwood is a graduate of the University of Illinois College of Veterinary Medicine.
 He completed his internship at Purdue University followed by a small animal surgical residency and Master’s degree program at the University of Georgia.
 Dr. Greenwood founded Northlake Veterinary Surgery in 1980, becoming the first ACVS boarded surgeon in the greater Atlanta area.
 In addition to providing specialized surgical care for thousands of dogs and cats at Northlake, Dr. Greenwood has provided years of pro bono surgical services for Zoo Atlanta, operating on a wide variety of exotic animals.